litospain/Hantek6022API/README.md

 Step 2 uses the factory offset calibration values in eeprom.
-Out of the box only offset values are contained in eeprom, the program `calibrate.py` allows to update these values in case the offset has changed over time.
+Out of the box only offset values are contained in eeprom, the program `calibrate_6022.py` (installed in `/usr/local/bin`) allows to update these values in case the offset has changed over time.

 Program to calibrate offset and gain of Hantek 6022BE/BL
 1. Measure offset at low and high speed for the four gain steps x10, x5, x2, x1